MarkHoeber/tools-tech-syllabus/source/html.rst

 HTML
 ############

-Most of the content we deliver on line is in HTML.
+Most of the content we deliver on line is in HTML - the language of the World Wide Web.

-In later lessons, we will use a variety of tools that make creating HTML easier.
+In later lessons, we will use a variety of tools that make creating HTML much easier.
+Thee other tools allow you to write content in a simpler format, then *transform* the content into HTML for delivery to your users.

-Although these tools help us avoid the verbosity of HTML, it is very helpful to know HTMl basics, which is why we start the course working directly with HTML.
+As we'll see, creating HTML directly can be tedious.
+Although other tools help us avoid the verbosity of HTML, it is very helpful to know HTMl basics, which is why we start the course working directly with HTML.

 Goals